example42/example42.github.io/_drafts/2020-01-xx-hiera-nested-lookups.md

 ## Hiera nested lookups

-Hiera let's you run an additional hiera lookup inside of hiera data.
+Hiera lets you run an additional hiera lookup inside of hiera data.

 This allows you to specify shared information once only, instead of adding the same information several times:

 An example: